Blank141/PT4Rec/dataset/README.md

 Gowalla Dataset:
 Link: https://github.com/kuandeng/LightGCN/tree/master/Data/gowalla
 Description: The Gowalla location check-in dataset contains user check-in information at locations in the Gowalla social network, which is used for location recommendation and social network analysis.
-Dataset Download
-To facilitate readers in obtaining these datasets, we provide the following download links:

 ## Dataset Usage Instructions